DomiLerm/CellMigrationTool/README.md

 |     4    |     Threshold-Value      |     Sets   the threshold for the detection of the initial wounded area.                                                                                                                                                                                |
 |     5    |     Linear-scaling       |     Sets   the factor with which the detected wound is scaled to counteract any shrinking of the region induced by the previous analysis steps.                                                                                                        |
 |     6    |     Threshold   final    |     Sets the threshold for the detection of migrated cells in the wound area.

+# Data format

+This tools expects a an exact data format and labeling.
+When preparing your dataset make sure to only use .tif images with an appropriate resolution.
+The folder to be analyzed can contain multiple timelines, however each image must start with a timeline identifier that is followed by an underscore and ends with the given image index.
+Since this tool was initial developed for RFP and DAPI stained migration assays the filename should include "DAPI" or "RFP", depending on the selected default parameters (e.g A1_-2_1_1_Tsf[Stitched[DAPI 377,447]]_001.tif).

+The "test_imgs" folder contains 4 sample timelines that show you the expected naming of the images and can be used for testing.

+# Contributing Citing

+Please let us know if there is something that does not work, or needs to be changed or if you would like additional features.

+If `CellMigrationTool` contributes to a project that leads to a publication, please acknowledge this by citing the publication.